EBGirard/QuantMetaForam/README.md

 ## Key words:
 Quantitative metabarcoding, COI, foraminifera, coral reef, monitoring

-# Supplementary files (R code and dataset): How-to-do
+# R code and dataset: How-to-do
 1. Download the dataset folder and the R code
 2. Open R studio and the R code file
 3. Run the section or the analysis of the code that is of interest
 4. Cite us, thank you :-)

+# Citation

+Girard, E.B., Didaskalou, E.A., Pratama, A.M.A., Rattner, C., Morard, R., Renema, W., 2024.
+Quantitative assessment of reef foraminifera community from metabarcoding data.
+Mol.
+Ecol.
+Resour.
+24, e14000.